Hedgehog-Aviation/lazyATC/README.md

  - Run the lazyatc.py file

 # Usage Instructions
-Two modes, incorrect altitude and invalid route
+Two modes, incorrect altitude and invalid route:
-For invalid route mode, enter the departure and destination airport then hit "generate routes" and select one For invalid altitude mode, enter filed FL
+For invalid route mode, enter the departure and destination airport then hit "generate routes" and select one
+For invalid altitude mode, enter filed FL
 For both modes, press ENTER to generate the message and copy it to clipboard